-This will bring people with new ideas and will give a fresh start of your second location.
+This will bring people with new ideas and will give a fresh start to your second location.
 Of course, they’ll need time to get familiar with the processes in your coworking space, to adapt and learn, but if you and the rest of your team spend enough time and dedication in training them, things will fall in place eventually.

 Of course, it’s good to find people who have experience in the coworking industry, but it’s not mandatory.
-Someone who simply has the passion for coworking and is highly motivated and eager to learn can be a great fit for your team!
+Someone who simply has a passion for coworking and is highly motivated and eager to learn can be a great fit for your team!

 Also, it’s good to consider not only the professional expertise of the people you hire but if they are a good cultural fit for your coworking space as well.
-Do they resonate with the company vision and mission?
+Do they resonate with the company’s vision and mission?
 Do you share the same values?